Archibald Maclaren

-Archibald Maclaren (2 March 1755 – 1826) was a Scottish playwright.
+Archibald Maclaren (2 March 1755 – 1826) was a Scottish soldier, actor and playwright.
+He wrote in Gaelic and English for bilingual audiences.

 Biography

-Maclaren was born in the highlands of Scotland on 2 March 1755, entered the army, and served in the American war under Generals Moore and Clinton.
-His regiment returned to Scotland to recruit, and in 1783 Mr. Jackson's company produced his farce of the 'Coup de Main' at Edinburgh.
+Maclaren was born in the Highlands of Scotland on 2 March 1755, entered the army, and served in the American war under Generals Moore and Clinton.
+His regiment returned to Scotland to recruit, and in 1783 Mr. Jackson's company produced his farce of the Coup de Main at Edinburgh.
 On the conclusion of the war he was discharged, and joined Ward's itinerant troop of players at Montrose.
 He is said to have been a bad exponent of English parts, in consequence of his strong Scottish accent, but in Scottish, Irish, and French characters he was not unsuccessful.

 In 1794 he enlisted as a sergeant in the Dumbartonshire Highlanders, and went with them to Guernsey, where he was engaged to act as prompter in the theatre, and where several of his pieces were performed.
 Thence his regiment proceeded to Ireland, and took part in the suppression of the rebellion.
 While in Ireland he wrote another farce, 'What News from Bantry Bay?' but it was not immediately produced, from fear of the United Irishmen.
 After the battle of Vinegar Hill he was discharged and went to London, where his dramatic writings afforded precarious support to his family till his death in 1826.

 The following is a list of his works: